roskakori/CodecMapper/ebcdic/README.rst

 * cp1047 - Open Systems (MVS C compiler)
 * cp1112 - Estonia, Latvia, Lithuania (Baltic)
 * cp1122 - Estonia;  similar to cp1157 but without Euro sign
-* cp4971 - Greece;  similar to cp9067 but without Euro sign
+* cp1123 - Ukraine; similar to cp1158 but without Euro sign

 Codecs in the standard library overrule some of these codecs.
 At the time of this writing this concerns cp037, cp273 (since 3.4), cp500 and cp1140.